Jyothi12015-t/COVID-19/README.md

 ## Solution
-  To reduce the transmission of covid-19 virus we have to supply the limited available vaccines by giving priporities to the states or areas having the following standards
+  To reduce the transmission of covid-19 virus we have to supply the limited available vaccines by giving priorities to the states or areas having the following standards
-  * States with more covid cases based on the population in particular states.
+  * More covid cases based on the population in particular states.
   #Eg: States with same number of covid cases but differ in population we should
   prefer the highly populated state among those.
-  * States with high old agers suffering from covid.
+  * High count of old agers suffering from covid.
-  * States with high people having diseases along with covid.
+  * People having diseases along with covid.
-  * States with high density of population.
+  * High density of population.
   * We have to give the vaccine to the covid workers.
+  This leads to decline of transmission of covid virus.

 ## Work done till now
   Collected data sets covid-19,states with population.